Prudential UK Property S1 & S3 funds

-We regularly review the funds we offer, and as a result we have decided to close the Prudential UK Property S1 and S3 funds (the “property fund(s)”).
-The effective date of this depends on the fund series (S1 or S3) and the type of pension scheme.
-The dates are:
+We have now closed the Prudential UK Property S1 and S3 funds (the “property fund(s)”).
+The dates of the fund switches depends on the fund series (S1 or S3) and the type of pension scheme.
+The dates were:

 - 24 May 2021 for the S3 fund when accessed via:

 - GPP plans with plan numbers ranging from GPP4000 to GPP4169

 - MPP plans with plan numbers ranging from MPP1001 to MPP1044 and from MPP2001 to MPP2026

 - 9 June 2021 – for the S1 fund, where we had not received an instruction for an alternative fund from the Trustees – where we did receive instruction we actioned at that time

 - 22 June 2021 – for the S3 fund when accessed through plans with numbers other than those noted above **Please also see the ‘Latest update’ section below**

 Our letters to customers in April about the closure showed the applicable plan number and closure date.